Rikenunes8/feup-cpm-Emarket/EmarketServer/README.md

 python3 app.py
 ```

-Register the ip address where the server because you will need it to configure the other apps of the system.
+Register the ip address where the server is running because you will need it to configure the other apps of the system.